Decorative service page background

 If you’re not sure where to start with exercise, a physical therapist can be your best guide.
 They are movement experts who can create a personalized plan just for you.
 A physical therapist will assess your specific condition and teach you targeted exercises to strengthen the muscles around your knee, like your quadriceps and hamstrings.
 This added support helps stabilize the joint and reduce pain.
 Physical therapists treat people with knee arthritis to improve mobility and function, giving you the confidence to move more freely and safely.
 They can also help you correct any movement patterns that might be contributing to your pain.

-Apply Heat and Cold Therapy for Relief
+Using Heat and Cold for Quick Relief

 Sometimes, the simplest solutions offer the most immediate relief.
 Using heat and cold packs is an easy and effective way to manage knee arthritis pain right at home.
 Applying a heating pad or taking a warm bath can help soothe stiff joints and relax tight muscles, which is especially helpful in the morning.
 On the other hand, a cold pack or bag of frozen peas can reduce inflammation, swelling, and acute pain after an activity.
 Alternating between the two can be a great strategy for keeping discomfort under control throughout the day.